 The City's Cross Connection Control and Backflow Prevention program ensures that Belton's drinking water is safe in case of any cross-connection and/or backflow incident.
 Protecting the public water supply from potential contamination hazards is a top priority and the City, residential and commercial customers play a vital role with the program.

-Cross-Connection Control and Backflow Ordinance
+- Cross-Connection Control and Backflow Ordinance

-Backflow Test and Maintenance Report
+- Backflow Test and Maintenance Report

-Certified Backflow Tester Annual Application
+- Certified Backflow Tester Application

-Registered & Certified Backflow Tester List
+- Registered & Certified Backflow Tester List